tech-learning-collective/tech-learning-collective.github.io/enrollment/index.md

 ## Enrollment rejection

 If you are not accepted as a student, **please don’t take it personally.** This simply means that, at the moment, we think that classes offered elsewhere will be a better fit for you.
 Nevertheless, you are welcome to re-apply as early as three months later.
-While your original application fee is non-refundable, re-applying for the same course will waive your application fee.
-(This waiver does not apply to applications for different courses.)
 We do not provide applicants any feedback on the applications they submit.